rosiekrasnoff/CEE4530/Krasnoff_pythontutorial.md

 5. create an equation
 6. add the graph to your document as a figure.

-See [Selecting Subsets of Data in Pandas](https://medium.com/dunder-data/selecting-subsets-of-data-in-pandas-6fcd0170be9c) for a good background on working with a pandas dafaframe.

   ```python
   from aguaclara.core.units import unit_registry as u